yarastu/yarastu/en/_posts/2023-04-29-effect-contrast-sizes.md

 Hands seem slimmer against wide sleeves, while the legs with wide trousers and exposed feet.

-{% include image.html name="contrast-sizes-clothes" alt="The illusion of contrast in sizes in clothing." %}
+{% include image.html name="contrast-sizes-clothes" alt="The illusion of contrast in sizes in clothing" %}

 Lengthening the legs with high-waisted pants and a cropped jacket is based on the explicit contrast between the length of the bottom and the top.

+{% include image.html name="contrast-sizes-outfit" alt="The illusion of contrast in sizes in clothing" %}

 Legs will also longer with low footwear.